smfaizalkhan/Trustless-File-Server-p2p/README.md

   ### Test case

-   - test_getBinaryContentAndItsProofPieces_AndAbleToRecreate_Tree() method is the way peice integrity will ve verified on the client side
+   - test_getBinaryContentAndItsProofPieces_AndAbleToRecreate_Tree() method is the way peice integrity will be verified on the client side